-1 Select HOME > Vessel > Video > Options.

-2 If you have more than one camera on your network, select Source, and select a camera.

-- To mirror the image, select Video Setup > Mirror. - To rotate the image by 180 degrees, select Installation > Inverted Install.
+- 1 Select > Vessel > Video > Options. - 2 If you have more than one camera on your network, select Source, and select a camera. - 3 Select an option: - To mirror the image, select Video Setup > Mirror. - To rotate the image by 180 degrees, select Installation > Inverted Install.
 NOTE: If your camera was installed by your boat builder, inverted configuration may have already been set and cannot be changed.